Peas for Baby-Led Weaning

 Spices to Add

 Adding spices to your baby’s foods is a great way to introduce more complex flavors at an early age.
-In particular, adding a little bit of mint, rosemary, thyme or black pepper will bring out that fresh taste in peas.
+In particular, adding a little bit of mint, rosemary, thyme or a squeeze of lemon juice will bring out that fresh taste in peas.

 How to Prepare Peas for Baby-Led Weaning